ibtisam-ammouri/Arabic_Diacritization/README.md

 # Arabic Diacritization
-This is an ongoing project of building a model that predicts diacritics for Arabic texts.
+This is a work in progress on a model for diacritizing Arabic texts.

 ## Experiment 1: Word-Level Small Model
   ### Goal: